Preparing for an earthquake

 Governments must ensure that facilities like fire and police stations, hospitals, schools and shelters, and emergency command posts are working well and prepared to deal with an emergency.
 In many countries, these facilities are legal requirements.

 Know your environments and buildings.
-It is important that you know where you live and where you visit often.
+You must know where you live and where you visit often.
 If this is an earthquake-prone region, be sure you know about your building (home, school, workplaces) always keep in mind what you can do if an earthquake starts.

 During an earthquake, try to get away from objects that will fall or break.
 Run for cover under a sturdy piece of furniture.